biogeospatial/Biodiverse_publication_list/PublicationsList.md

 > Article access is free from the publisher, but an alternate link is http://handle.unsw.edu.au/1959.4/45539 .

+## Publications citing Biodiverse ##

+A list of articles citing the paper describing Biodiverse [can be found here](https://scholar.google.com.au/scholar?hl=en&as_sdt=2005&cites=5746804612318210706&scipsc=&q=&scisbd=1).
+It is perhaps more interesting, though, to see what applications it has been used for.
+The list below is a curated list of such publications.

 ## Publications using Biodiverse (or its ancestors) ##
 > Publications are listed in reverse chronological order by year, then by author within years.